The Macroeconomic Effects of Corporate Tax Reforms: Empirical Evidence on the TCJA-17

-Unfortunately, actuals and forecasts for the c-corporate sector are not readily available.
-The proposed solution is to aggregate firm-level data from IBES and Compustat and construct measures of economic activity in the c-corporate sector from the micro data.
-The IBES database contains professional forecasts for large c-corporations.
-Similarly, Compustat contains detailed information for a large sample of c-corporations.
+Next, I examine the response of the c-corporate sector as a whole.
+Surprisingly, actuals and forecasts for the entire c-corporate sector are not produced by neither the government nor the private sector.
+I thus leverage firm-level data from IBES and Compustat to construct measures of economic activity in the c-corporate sector by aggregating across firms.
+The IBES database contains actuals and professional forecasts for larger c-corporations, while Compustat contains actuals for all c-corporations subject to public disclosure.

+More formally, I first select a set of firms $\mathcal{F}$ such that both actuals and forecasts from IBES are available for all the years and all the variables considered.
+This results in a balanced-panel of firms that I can track through the TCJA-17, which in turn ensures comparability of the c-corporate aggregates across years by removing attrition bias (caused by firms leaving the sample) and selection bias (caused by firms entering the sample).
+I then compute

+where $y_{f, t}$ is the value of variable $y$ for firm $f$, and $\hat{y}_{f, t+h|t}$ is the median h-year ahead forecast across professional forecasters for firm $f$.
+The results are reported in \autoref{Figure_TCJA17_IBES}.

-Since Compustat contains information on a large number of c-corporations but not forecasts, my strategy is to first compare actuals with pre-reform forecasts using the IBES dataset, and then compare actuals between IBES and Compustat to assess the representativeness of the former. \autoref{Figure_TCJA17_IBES} reports the results for the IBES sample.\\ The stimulus to output, investment and employment is larger for the c-corporate sector than for the aggregate economy.
-In particular, the response of investment in 2018 exceeds pre-reform forecasts by more than $10\%$, which is consistent with the idea that the investment decision of c-corporations plays a key role.\\ It is also useful to compare the response of pre-tax income, measured by EBITDA, and after-tax income, measured by net income.
+The response of output, investment and employment appears larger for c-corporations than for the aggregate economy, with actual investment significantly higher than pre-reform forecasts.
+This is consistent with the idea that the investment decision of c-corporations was affected by the provisions included in the TCJA-17.
+I also compare the response of pre-tax income, measured by EBITDA, and after-tax income, measured by net income.
 While pre-tax income in 2018 is in line with forecasts, after-tax income exceeds forecasts because of the reduction in tax-liabilities due to the TCJA-17.
-Furthermore, the large response of payouts to shareholders - measured as the sum of dividends and share buybacks - suggests that a big share of those tax-savings were transferred to owners of c-corporations.\\ Since the IBES sample is skewed towards large c-corporations, I then compare it to a larger sample from Compustat, and the results are reported in \autoref{Figure_TCJA17_IBES_Compustat}.
+Furthermore, the large response of payouts to shareholders, measured as the sum of dividends and share buybacks, suggests that a share of those tax-savings was transferred to shareholders.
+The disaggregated results for dividends and share repurchases are reported in \autoref{TCJA17_Payouts_Decomposition}, and show that share repurchases drove payouts in 2018, while dividends adjusted more slowly--in line with theories of dividend smoothing.